dart-lang/language/working/augmentation-libraries/feature-specification.md

     other top-level variables that might be in scope in the library augmentation.*

+### Augmenting function and constructor signatures

+[signature matching]: #Augmenting_function_and_constructor_signatures

+When augmenting a function (top level, static method, instance method, etc.) or constructor (generative, factory, etc.) the parameter lists must be the same in all meaningful ways.
+We say that an augmenting function or constructor's signature *matches* if:

+*   It has the same number of type parameters with the same type parameter names (same identifiers) and bounds (after type annotation inheritance), if any (same *types*, even if they may not be written exactly the same in case one of the declarations needs to refer to a type using an import prefix).

+*   The return type (after type annotation inheritance) is the same as the augmented declaration's return type.

+*   It has the same number of positional and optional parameters as the augmented declaration.

+*   It has the same set of named parameter names as the augmented declaration.

+*   For all corresponding pairs of parameters:

+    *   They have the same type (after type annotation inheritance).

+    *   They have the same `required` and `covariant` modifiers.

+    *For constructors, we do not require parameters to match in uses of initializing formals or super parameters.
+In fact, they are implicitly _prohibited_ from doing so: if a constructor and its augmentation both have initializing formals or super parameters, they are both complete and it's an error to augment a complete constructor with another complete constructor.
+    Instead, at most only one of the constructors can use initializing formals or super parameters and all other declarations for the same constructor must declare the corresponding parameters as regular parameters.*

+*   For all positional parameters:

+    *   The augmenting function's parameter name is `_`, or

+    *   The augmenting function's parameter name is the same as the name of the corresponding positional parameter in every preceding declaration that doesn't have `_` as its name.

+    *In other words, a declaration can ignore a positional parameter's name by using `_`, but all declarations in the chain that specify a name have to agree on it.*

+    ```dart
+    f1(int _) {}
+    augment f1(int x) {} // OK.
+    augment f1(int _) {} // OK.
+    augment f1(int y) {} // Error, can't change name.
+    augment f1(int _) {} // OK.
+    ```

+    *Note that this is a transitive property.*

+    *If an augmentation uses `_` for a parameter name, the name is not "inherited" from a preceding declaration for use in the augmentation's body.
+The name of the parameter for that augmentation is `_`, which can't be used because it's a wildcard:*

+    ```dart
+    f(int x);
+    augment f(int _) { print(x); } // Error.
+    ```

 ### Augmenting functions

 A top-level function, static method, instance method, operator, getter, or